rilianx/Research/papers/convexity_detection.md

 LSGO problems generally refer to optimization problems with dimension greater than or equal to 1000.

 The authors propose in the paper a decomposition method for dealing with large scale global optimization problems.
-The idea seems to be interesting, I thinkk however the paper is poorly written
+The idea seems to be interesting, however i think the paper is poorly written (need english proofreading) and needs to be restructured.

- bidirection-detection differential grouping
- method to reduce the computational cost of DG and to improve the decomposition accuracy of DG-based methods.
-BSSG uses a bidirectional detection structure (BDS) to detect the relationships between variables in two directions in a one-to-many manner.

-English proofreading is required
+Methods and concepts are not clearly introduced.
+For instac

 Avoid **acronyms** in the **abstract** unless the **acronym** is commonly understood and used multiple times in the **abstract**.
 If an **acronym** is used in the **abstract**, it must be spelled out (defined) in the **abstract**, and then spelled out again the first time it is used in the body of the paper.